lakowalski/elasticsearch-odm/README.md

 #### maxlength & minlength

-You can use maxlength & minlength only with text, string and keyword type when you define your schema:
+You can use maxlength & minlength only with text, string and keyword types when you define your schema:

 ```js